All Episodes

 It has to be they're stupid and have no other opportunity in life.

-Or it has to be the country sucks, and there's no opportunity unless they do this.
+Or it has to be the country sucks and there's no opportunity unless they do this.

-I just it really irritates me when these people get denigrated and impugned like this.
+I just, it really irritates me when these people get denigrated and impugned like this.

 And it always has.

-And if if I'm I'm sad to hear that that's for crying out loud, Obama went out yesterday.
+And I'm sad to hear that that's for crying out loud.

-He knows he's in pro.
+He knows he's in problem.

 He saw that Gallup poll.